 I (J) had the privilege of reading.
 The tidbits that I occasionally catch are often either intriguing or inspiring.
 Well tonight was not an exception, but really caught me and has me thinking.
 So I thought I would share the original quote that Howat drew from.

 "...This very afternoon thousands of soldiers are known by their serial numbers as men who are expendable.
-During the last war we saw big bombers on the assembly line, row after row, powerful, costly implements of war!
-Yet we all knew-we actually knew that many of those bombers would not accomplish even five missions over enemy territory.
-We also knew that young fellows, many of them volunteers, would ride in those airborne machine-gun turrets, and their life expectancy behind those guns was, with the trigger down, only four minutes.
-Tremendous expendability!
+During the last war we saw big bombers on the assembly line, row after row

 ...Missionaries constantly face expendability.
 And people who do not know the Lord ask why in the world we waste our lives as missionaries.
 They forget that they too are expending their lives.
 They forget that when their lives are spent and the bubble has burst they will have nothing of eternal significance to show for the years they have wasted.